nickeblewis/nicklewis.net.7/content/blog/2019/08/2019-08-01-august-roundup.md

 I am trying something different with the blog,partly because of time comittments and so on, I have decided to write these as monthly journals covering everything from what I am doing professionally as a consultant and contractor to my photography outings, it will be easier that way plus I can make these posts a bit longer :-)

+# Tech
+## Latest .NET stuff
+/content/dotnet/mlnet whatever it is visual studio 2019 for Mac recently installed and shall be writing some notes about this in the future VS Code gets better and better, a brilliant environment for developing this website with and other projects I am working on, including Clearbox.
+## Latest Vue stuff
 # Business updates
 ## Contracting at Clearbox

 Still going strong, project approaching release and I love Vue JS

+## Tina has a new job
+TODO

 # This website and new Content
 ## Building content for the JamStack